 📍Address: 111 S Michigan Ave, Chicago, IL 60603

-Chicago’s Field Museum of Natural History also lays claim to being one of the largest museums of its kind on the planet.
-Having opened in 1894, its collection grew from many items on display at the 1893 World’s Columbian Exposition to the reported mammoth collection of nearly 40 million artifacts and specimens that is houses today.
+One of our favorite places to visit for free museum days in Chicago is the Chicago’s Field Museum of Natural History.
+It’s the largest museum of its kind on the planet.
+Having opened in 1894, its collection grew from many items on display at the 1893 World’s Columbian Exposition to the reported mammoth collection of nearly 40 million artifacts and specimens that it houses today.

 📍Address: 1400 S Lake Shore Dr, Chicago, IL 60605

-Yet another superlative museum, Chicago’s Museum of Science and Industry (aka MSI), holds the title of the largest science museum in the Western Hemisphere and one of the largest science museums in the world.
+Yet another superlative free museum day in Chicago, Chicago’s Museum of Science and Industry (aka MSI), is the largest science museum in the Western Hemisphere and one of the largest science museums in the world.

-Offering a focus on the future of science and science education, it has enthralled and entertained nearly 200 million people since opening in 1933.
-The museum is home to over 2,000 exhibits displayed across 75 major halls, including uniquely interactive experiences for those who enjoy a more physically engaging museum outing.
+Focusing on the future of science and science education, the museum has enthralled and entertained nearly 200 million people since opening in 1933.
+It is home to over 2,000 exhibits displayed across 75 major halls, including uniquely interactive experiences for those who enjoy a more physically engaging museum outing.

-A full-size replica coal mine, a German submarine U-505 captured during World War II, the first diesel-powered streamlined passenger train, and the command module of Apollo 8 are some of the incredible permanent residents of the MSI.
+Some of the incredible permanent residents of the MSI are a full-size replica coal mine, a German submarine U-505 captured during World War II, the first diesel-powered streamlined passenger train, and the command module of Apollo 8.

 📍Address: 5700 S DuSable Lk Shr Dr, Chicago, IL 60637